 Modern passive houses look identical to “normal” energy guzzling houses, with all the modern conveniences, and none of the nasty utility bills.
 In fact, there is a whole town in Germany that makes more than twice the energy that they use.
 They don’t have a utility bill: they have a utility income!

-Whether you are ready to tackle the whole thing at once, or want to go system by system, here’s a quick overview of how to get rid of utility bills.
+Here’s a quick overview of how to get rid of utility bills.

 4. Tackling Heating Bills.